 Other Visual Signals

-If you can’t use any of the other methods, you might try using one of these visual distress signals.
+If you can’t use any other methods, you might try using one of these visual distress signals.
 They aren’t as effective as the others but are better than nothing:

 - Headlamp or Flashlight Signal: Use the strobe feature on your flashlight or headlamp to signal for help.
 Or, you can move your hand in front of your flashlight to create an SOS message.
 SOS is signaled as 3 short, 3 long, and then 3 short bursts.